pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 See the :doc:`DCB examples </topics/examples/dcb-enrolment-with-vertical-slices>` for a more complete set of examples.

-The advantage of using slices is that individual use cases can be implemented with pieces of code that are entirely independent of each other, and with consistency boundaries that include only what it necessary.
+The advantage of using slices is that individual use cases can be implemented with pieces of code that are entirely independent of each other, and with consistency boundaries that include only what is necessary.
 However, this may come at the cost of some repetition of business logic, increasing the volume of code, which tends to increase the chances of introducing coding errors.
 See :ref:`enduring objects <Enduring object>` for an alternative higher-level abstraction.